Skip to main content

 4. Are classified staff permitted to provide the synchronous instruction?
 (Updated 01-Jul-2022)

-No. "Synchronous instruction shall be provided by a teacher or teachers of record for that pupil pursuant to Section 51747.5 or the certificated employee of the LEA providing instruction for course-based independent study."
+No. "Synchronous instruction shall be provided by a teacher or teachers of record for that student pursuant to Section 51747.5 or the certificated employee of the LEA providing instruction for course-based independent study."
 EC Section 51745.5(d)

-As an example, pupils in transitional kindergarten through grade three shall be provided opportunities for daily synchronous instruction.
-If a pupil in transitional kindergarten through grade three does not participate in the assigned synchronous instruction, that pupil would be reported as nonparticipatory for that schoolday for purposes of pupil participation reporting and tiered reengagement.
-EC sections 51747.5(c) and 51747
+As an example, students in transitional kindergarten through grade three shall be provided opportunities for daily synchronous instruction.
+If a student in transitional kindergarten through grade three does not participate in the assigned synchronous instruction, that student would be reported as nonparticipatory for that schoolday for purposes of student participation reporting and tiered reengagement.
+EC sections 51747.5(c) and 51747(e)(1)

-A pupil that is nonparticipatory could still generate attendance for funding purposes if they have completed and submitted sufficient work product by the assigned due date that substantiates the time value of a minimum day of instruction.
+A student that is nonparticipatory could still generate attendance for funding purposes if they have completed and submitted sufficient work product by the assigned due date that substantiates the time value of a minimum day of instruction.

 Return to Top